DiasporeUnizar/TEG/README.md

 ## Structure of the repository
 The core structure is the following:
-- *dataset*: includes the dataset used in the library test and the usage examples
+- *dataset*: includes the datasets used in the library test and the usage examples
 - *dist*: contains the library distributions (in ```Wheel``` format and zipped ```tar.gz```).
 - *doc*: includes library documentation
 - *examples*: includes scripts that use the API of the library and post-process the results